 My boys are 13 months apart.
 Our dog Ali is our comic relief and provides a level of comfort in an otherwise crazy world.

 One of my biggest pet peeves is animals wearing clothes.
 The other is the overuse of the word “utilize.”
 Many see it as a synonym for “use,” but it’s really not.
-I think people use it to sound smart 😒.

-And now that I have brought this to your attention, you will notice anytime someone uses the word “utilize.”
+And now that I have brought this to your attention, you will notice any time someone uses the word “utilize.”
 You’re welcome.

 Professionally

-I’m a strategic communicator and self-proclaimed chief consistency officer.
+I’m a strategic communicator, a marketing and communications generalist, and self-proclaimed chief consistency officer.